On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: A novel mixing time for VD SBI

+The mixing time for $Y(r=R,\tau)$ for VD SBI is reached when the argument of error function is of order unity (i.e. $4\sqrt{\tau}>1$).
+It is noteworthy that from Ranz transformation (\ref{eq: changeframe}), $\tau$ should satisfy:

-Under the order analysis of magnitude (see appendix \ref{App3}), the first two parts can be ignored.
-Thus mixing time for VD SBI is:
+Considering that the first part from pure diffusion contribution can be ignored and $D=2r$, we can obtain the mixing time for VD SBI:

-Here, one can find for variable density cases, mixing time shows the dependency of $Pe^{1/4}$ and $(\Gamma/\Delta Ur)^{1/4}$.
-The second term can be regarded as the inertial density effect on stretching of the lighter bubble under the same condition of a vortical flow.
-That lighter fluids respond faster to acceleration is also reviewed by \citet{livescu2020turbulence}.
-Here, one can infer that this inertial density effect originated from the difference of acceleration between shocked light gas and shocked heavy air has the same influence of 1/4 scaling as P\'eclet number in variable density mixing.
+Here, one can find that mixing time model (\ref{eq: t_s}) is extended to variable density scenario by considering post-shock Atwood number ${At}^+$.
+The addition expression ($1+3/2|{At}^+|$) illustrates that the SBV-enhanced stretching of light gas is proportional to the stretching from a basic vortical flow by a ratio $\frac{3}{2}|{At}^+|$, which shows a $-2/3$ scaling on mixing time.

-Figure \ref{fig: tw-vd} shows the maximum mass fraction $\overline{Y}$ and scalar dissipation $\chi$ under the scaling of $t/\widetilde{t}_m$.
-As for low shock Mach number, $Ma$=1.22, (\ref{eq: t_b}) slightly over-predicts the mixing time.
-However, after considering the SBV accelerated stretching term, it performs better than the prediction from (\ref{eq: t_s}).
+Figure \ref{fig: tw-vd} shows the maximum mass fraction $\overline{Y}$ and scalar dissipation $\chi$ versus the scaled time $t/\widetilde{t}_m$.
+For low shock Mach number, $Ma$=1.22, (\ref{eq: t_b}) slightly over-predicts the mixing time.
+However, after considering the SBV-enhanced stretching term, it performs better than the prediction from (\ref{eq: t_s}).
 Like PS SBI, $\widetilde{t}_m$ still overestimates the mixing time, especially for higher shock Mach number cases, as tabulated in table \ref{tab: tm-vd}.
 Thus, the compression effect needs to be taken into account in (\ref{eq: t_b}).

-Considering compression effect as the same way in PS SBI, by using (\ref{eq: effect-radius}) to revise the bubble length and distance from vortex centre, equation (\ref{eq: t_b}) is further derived as:
+Considering compression effects in the same way as in the PS SBI, by using (\ref{eq: effect-radius}) to revise the cylindrical bubble length and distance from the vortex centre, equation (\ref{eq: t_b}) is further derived as: